CoveMB/Laravel-Vue--Boilerplate/README.md

 ```
 yarn install
 ```
-Then produce a mix manifest for vue
+Then produce a mix manifest for Vue
 ```
 yarn dev
 ```